4 Ingredient Guacamole Recipe

 To remove the pit, carefully embed your knife into the pit (Panel #1, below) and lift it out (Panel #2).
 Very carefully knock off the pit from your knife.

-For guacamole, you don’t need to perfectly remove the peel from the flesh, but it’s easy to do by first separating the avocado from the peel.
+For fresh guacamole, you don’t need to perfectly remove the peel from the flesh, but it’s easy to do by first separating the avocado from the peel.
 Then use a large spoon to remove the flesh in one big, smooth scoop.

 Guacamole comes from Nahuatl, the language spoken by the Aztec and Toltec, from ahuacatl (the word for avocado) and molli (sauce).
 That molli is the same word that gave us “mole,” refering to a variety of sauces that come from the Oaxaca and Puebla regions of Mexico.